ncphillips/makersasylum.com/summer-program-in-advanced-robotics-and-ai.md

 image: ''
 page_sections:
 - template: body-copy
-  content: 'Get ready to make the most of your junior’s summer break this 2019!
-Maker''s
+  content: "Get ready to make the most of your junior’s summer break this 2019!
+Maker's
     Asylum will be conducting **Summer Program**: a 2 week long intensive hands-on learning program especially curated for the age-group of 12-18 years.
-The programs objective is to provide its participants working knowledge of **Robotics** and **AI** and orient them towards industries such as automation and deep learning technology.
-The application of these technologies are quite wide.
-The program aims to be a platform where young minds will build their foundation for the upcoming challenges in their journey towards being problem solvers!'
+The programs objective is to provide its participants practical knowledge of **Robotics** and **AI** and orient them towards industries such as automation and deep learning technologies.
+The application of these technologies are broad. \n\nThe program aims to be a platform where young minds will build their foundation for the upcoming challenges in their journey towards being problem solvers!"
 - template: body-copy
   content: |-
     ## What Junior's will learn?